Access our quick product overview videos

 6. Validate your data

-After you gathering data from many different repositories, especially for large organizations with multiple subsidiaries, you’ll need a process for validating that the data is correct.
+After you gather data from many different repositories, especially for large organizations with multiple subsidiaries, you’ll need a process for validating that the data is correct.
 For example, you might find the same information in multiple places, and need to figure out which to use as the source of record.
 You may need to consolidate and convert information in different languages and currencies.
 And you will certainly have holes where the information you’re looking for was never tracked.
 For example, for real estate leases you may need to find out the likelihood of lease options being exercised.
-Also, you’ll likely need to fill in financial data that was not needed previously, such as Fair Market Value.

 To validate and complete your database, you’ll need to turn to the SMEs in your organization who obtain and/or manage the leases.
-Make sure your build this process into your implementation timeline.
+Make sure you build this process into your implementation timeline.

-Conclusion: the right technology + smart preparation shorten your timeline to compliance
+Conclusion: the right platform + smart preparation shorten your timeline to compliance

 About Visual Lease